CommunityToolkit/Aspire/src/CommunityToolkit.Aspire.Hosting.Azure.DataApiBuilder/README.md

 ## Known Issues

-The current imlpementation of Data API Builder does not support HTTPS endpoints.
+The current imlpementation of Data API builder does not support HTTPS endpoints.